quickwritereader/donraulava/README.md

 # Mini Game Bot

-This project plays the mini game inside Avataria.
+This project plays the mini game.
 It is built using C++ and CMake.
 ![Build Status](https://github.com/quickwritereader/donraulava/actions/workflows/project.yml/badge.svg)

 ## Prerequisites